-F'Murr is one of the big names in French humorous comics that debuted in the 1970s.
-He studied Applied Arts in Paris, after which he specialized in drawing in the humorous genre.
-In 1971 he made his debut in Pilote magazine, where he took on a series of gags, called 'Contes à Rebours'.
-Two years later, he started his most famous creation, 'Le Génie des Alpages', again in Pilote and later directly in albums at Dargaud.
+F'Murr was one of the main representatives of the new generation of humorists that emerged in Pilote magazines in the 1970s.
+Born Richard Peyzaret, he studied Applied Arts in his hometown Paris, after which he specialized in cartooning.
+He made his debut in Pilote magazine in 1971, initially making a series of gags under the title 'Contes à Rebours'.
+Two years later, he started his most famous creation, 'Le Génie des Alpages', about a shepherd and his sheep.
+Besides publication in Pilote, this absurd strip was later published directly in albums by Dargaud until 2007.

-In addition to his work for this series, F'Murr drew other series, including 'Naphtaline' in Pilote and 'Porfirio et Gabriel' in Le Canard Sauvage and Circus.
-In 1974 he started 'Jehanne d'Arc', a humorous historical series published in Métal Hurlant.
-F'Murr also drew for Fluide Glacial ('Robin des Boîtes') and the Spirou supplement Le Trombone Illustré ('Les Mirrois de Marguerite', 'Ala et Lolli').
+In addition to this series, F'Murr drew 'Naphtaline' in Pilote and 'Porfirio et Gabriel' in Le Canard Sauvage and later Circus, from 1974.
+By 1976 he created 'Jehanne d'Arc', a humorous historical comic published in Métal Hurlant, and continued in À Suivre.
+F'Murr also also present in Gotlib's magazine Fluide Glacial ('Robin des Boîtes') and the Spirou supplement Le Trombone Illustré ('Les Mirrois de Marguerite', 'Ala et Lolli').

-In the 1980s he worked for À Suivre, with 'Histoires Déplacées', his personal view on the arrival of the Sovjet tanks in Afghanistan, which was published in album under the title 'Le Char de l'Etat derape sur le Sentier de la Guerre'.
+In the 1980s he remained active for À Suivre with 'Histoires Déplacées', a series in which he gave his personal view on the Soviet occupation of Afghanistan.
+The stories were published in book format under the title 'Le Char de l'Etat derape sur le Sentier de la Guerre'.
 Also for À Suivre, he made 'Le Pauvre Chevalier' (1990) and 'Les Aveugles' (1991).
-Throughout his career, F'Murr has also published several independent albums, such as 'Vingt Dieux, c'est le Synode' (Artefact, 1977), 'Le Petit Tarot' (published in Pilote, 1978) and 'Spirella, Mangeuse d'Écureuils' (Khani, 1988).
+Throughout his career, F'Murr has published several independent albums, such as 'Vingt Dieux, c'est le Synode' (Artefact, 1977), 'Le Petit Tarot' (published in Pilote, 1978) and 'Spirella, Mangeuse d'Écureuils' (Khani, 1988).